The Pickup Artist (2019 film)

 The Pickup Artist is a 2019 Indian Hindi-language thriller film, directed by Rohit Arora.
 The film stars Dev Chauhan, Vijay Kumar Dogra, Pankaj Uniyal and Anahita Bhooshan as lead characters.
-The music of the film is done by Bonnie Chakraborty and it is produced by Rohit Arora and Pankaj Uniyal, under the Banner of Roar Picture Company.
+The music of the film is done by Bonnie Chakraborty and co-produced by Rohit Arora and Pankaj Uniyal, under the Banner of Roar Picture Company.

-The film premiered at the 2019 WorldFest-Houston International Film Festival and was released in theatres on 16 October 2020.
-The film was released on MX Player on 28 January 2021.
+The film premiered at the 2019 WorldFest-Houston International Film Festival and was released in theatres on 16 October, 2020.

 Plot

 The film revolves around the perception of a Psycho Killer.
 It is based on the sequence of a crime that occurs in the metro city of Delhi.
-A girl goes missing and many links are attached to each other.
-The case is handed over to a maniac policeman named Tiger Tiwari (Dev Chauhan).
+A girl goes missing and many incidents are inter-linked with each other.
+The case is then handed over to a maniac policeman, named Tiger Tiwari (Dev Chauhan).
 Its story revolves around a matter of missing girls in Delhi and a passionate policeman.